pietronvll/pietronvll.github.io/content/the-operator-way.md

 Coming back to our examples:
 - In symbolic regression, the target is an analytical equation, which can be approximated from data using tools ranging from genetic algorithms to deep learning.
 Symbolic regression is perfect to learn deterministic equations such as the aforementioned Newton laws.
 It  provides extremely interpretable models, which are easy enough to query to predict new data.
 Astrophysicists, [for example](https://www.ias.edu/news/astrophysicists-weigh-galaxy-clusters-artificial-intelligence), are already deploying it succesfully in cutting-edge research use cases. it is being deployed succesfully.
-- As I've noted already, large language models approximate a transition probability  $\mathbb{P}(x_{t + 1} | x_{t})$ and leverage expressive neural-network architectures[^llms-nn] on huge amounts of data to get accurate predictions.
+- As I've noted already, large language models approximate a transition probability  $\mathbb{P}(x_{t + 1} | x_{t})$ and leverage expressive neural-network architectures[^3] on huge amounts of data to get accurate predictions.
 Interpreting and controlling language models, however, it is still a formidable task — ever heard of *alignment* and *mechanistic interpretability*?
 ## The Operator Way
 The operator way offers a different option, motivated by the following widely-applicable observation